mason-hack-club/Hack-Camp/README.md

 # Hack-Camp
 Hack Camp Website
-we have a fixed header
+we have a fixed header.